andyhomecode/mac-se-monitor/README.md

 ![Look at this happy Mac SE](2025-04-26-Mac-Logo-from-framebuffer-2.jpg)

 ## Features

-- Preservation of original Mac SE monitor, case, powersupply for maximum retro-nerd
+- Preservation of original Mac SE monitor, case, and power supply for maximum retro-nerd
-- Modern HDMI video input compatibility (800x600 60hz)
+- Modern HDMI video input compatibility (800x600 @ 60Hz)
-- Nearest-neighbor scaling from 800x600 to 512x342 resolution
+- Nearest-neighbor scaling from 800x480 to 512x342 resolution, or crop mode (top-left 512x342)
-- Monochrome conversion with simple RGB thresholding
+- Select between scaled and crop modes using DIP switch T5
+- Monochrome conversion: any active R, G, or B bit sets pixel ON
-- Frame buffer for cross time-domain output synchronization
+- Frame buffer implemented in BRAM for cross time-domain output synchronization
+- Mac SE timing generator for authentic HSYNC, VSYNC, and pixel clock
+- Diagnostic outputs for oscilloscope and status LEDs
-- test pattern showing Susan Kare's smiling Mac icon!
+- Test pattern showing Susan Kare's smiling Mac icon when no HDMI input

 ## Hardware Components